naggie/sd01/README.md

 ## Message

-A host emits a sd01 message every 5 seconds.
-If an announcer has not seen the sd01 message for 10 seconds, the host is considered offline.
+A host emits a sd01 message at least every 60 seconds.
+If an announcer has not seen the sd01 message for 600 seconds, the host is considered non-existent.

 ```
 sd01[service_class][service_port]